How to Open or Reactivate Your Bank Account When Returning to Colombia

 • Active Colombian cell phone number

-Which banks are easier for returnees
+Which banks are easiest for returnees

 Davivienda: Good option with a relatively straightforward process.
 Daviplata as a digital wallet.
 Plenty of branches in major cities.